galenseilis/old_blog/_posts/2023-04-26-dependence-entropy.md

 math: true
 ---

 I want to share an update in my thinking since asking and answering [A formal definition of a "measure of association"](https://stats.stackexchange.com/q/534454/69508){:target="_blank"}.
 I've developed a functional which assigns how balanced the positive and negative statistical independence will be for a given probability distribution.
-It is not without assumptions, of course, but it is quite general all the same,
+It is not without assumptions, of course, but it is quite general all the same.

 Let the **independence gap** be defined as